|

 4. Time blocking

-This sounds like a weird thing to have on a list of ways to make your married life easier, but it’s not just a productivity tip.
-Timeblock your days, even if it’s just small things: Dinner at the table on Tuesday nights from 5-6pm.
+This sounds like a weird thing to have on a list of ways to make married life easier, but it’s not just a productivity tip.
+Time-block your days, even if it’s just small things: Dinner at the table on Tuesday nights from 5-6pm.
 Friday night date night from 6-8 pm.
 Alone time on Thursdays from 3-4 pm.
 Whatever things are priorities for you, time block them into your days!

 5. A good planner system